MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-The || operator returns a truthy value if either or both of its operands are truthy.
-If both operands are falsey, it returns a falsey value.
-The && operator returns a truthy value if both of its operands are truthy, and a falsey value if either operand is falsey.
-This works great until you need only one of two conditions to be truthy, the so-called exclusive or.

-In this exercise, you will write a method named xor that takes two arguments, and returns true if exactly one of its arguments is truthy, false otherwise.
-Note that we are looking for a boolean result instead of a truthy/falsy value as returned by || and &&.
+Write a method that returns true if the string passed as an argument is a palindrome, false otherwise.
+A palindrome reads the same forward and backward.
+For this exercise, case matters as does punctuation and spaces.

-  Input: two expressions
+  Input:

-  Output: boolean
+  Output:

   ## Rules
   ### explicit